-Placental venous lakes refer to a phenomenon of formation of sonolucent cystic spaces centrally within the placenta.
-Finding placental lakes during a second trimester ultrasound scan is not associated with any utero-placental complication or with an adverse pregnancy outcome.
-They can however be abnormal if very diffuse or if seen very early in pregnancy.
+Placental venous lakes refer to a phenomenon of formation of hypoechoic cystic spaces centrally within the placenta.
+Finding placental lakes during a second trimester ultrasound scan is not associated with any uteroplacental complication or with an adverse pregnancy outcome.
+They can, however, be abnormal if very diffuse or if seen very early in pregnancy.

 Placental venous lakes are a common occurrence, reported to occur in approximately 20% of pregnancies.